-Workplace experience (Work Integrated Learning) is the final part of your degree and takes a full semester.
+Workplace experience (Work Integrated Learning) is the final part of your degree and takes a semester or full year.
 This is a supervised work placement related to your major(s), for an organisation of your choice.

 - · Department of Corrections

 - Just Speak

 - · New Zealand Police

 - · Prison Fellowship New Zealand

 - · Rethinking Crime and Punishment

 - South Auckland Violence Protection Network

 - TYLA (Turn Your Life Around)